linode/docs/docs/websites/lamp/lamp-on-centos-7.md

  - '[PHP Documentation](http://www.php.net/docs.php)'
 ---

-A LAMP (Linux, Apache, MySQL, PHP) stack is a common web stack used to prepare servers for hosting web content.
-This guide provides step-by-step instructions for installing a full-featured LAMP stack on a CentOS 7 system.
+A LAMP (Linux, Apache, MySQL, PHP) stack is a common web stack used for hosting web content.
+This guide shows you how to install a LAMP stack on a CentOS 7 server.

 {: .note}
 >